franleplant/nosleepjavascript-blog/content/blog/redux-data-fetching-antipattern/index.md

 - you should use [sagas](https://redux-saga.js.org/) (which is even more verbose and complex BTW).
 - where are the selectors? you are such a newbie!.

-This partially concedes my point: data fetching with Redux is too complicated, there are too many decisions you and your team need to make, and even worse, these decisions are not core architectural decisions, they are decisions that happen in the most common of cases: developing a simple component that does data fetching, so chances are you are not always going to be there to structure everything "correctly".
+This partially concedes my point: **data fetching with Redux is too complicated**, there are too many decisions you and your team need to make, and even worse, these decisions are not core architectural decisions, they are decisions that happen in the most common of cases: developing a simple component that does data fetching, so chances are you are not always going to be there to structure everything "correctly".

+## Redux requires too many decisions and boilerplate just to fetch data

 Additional problems you need to think and eventually solve: